PeterEckmann1/cse15l-lab-reports/lab-report-5-week-10.md

         // The close paren we need may not be the next one in the file int closeParen = findCloseParen(markdown, openParen);
 ```
-to not just go for the next closing bracket, but to serach the entire file for a reference, i.e. something of the form `[text that was in brackets]:`.
+This means we will not continue parsing after we find the next `(`, but to search the entire file for a reference, i.e. something of the form `[text that was in brackets]:`, before continuing parsing at the next `(`.
 This would make the markdown parser at least aware of how references work, but whether that works for all edge cases I'm not sure.

 For `test-files/577.md`, we get the following diff (top is the provided implementation, bottom is ours):